Longshore Workers Compensation Lawyer in Northern California

 You are not required to have a lawyer, but having an experienced workers’ compensation attorney can make a significant difference in your case.

-Weltin Law helps protect your rights, handles communication with insurance companies, and fights to pursue available benefits.
+Weltin Law helps review your rights, communication with insurance companies, and available benefits.

 What if my claim is denied?